mesarpe/socialccnsim/README.md

 Description
 -----------
-SocialCCNSim is a discrete-event simulator of a CCN network.
+SocialCCNSim is a discrete-event trace executor of a CCN network.

 Features
 --------